Birlingham Village Hall

 Use of the Hall is subject to the Premises Licensing Conditions issued by Wychavon District Council which details the activities and times that specific activities may be carried out.
 A copy of the Licence is displayed on the internal notice board of the Hall and also on this website (premises licence).
 The Hirer shall be responsible for reading and complying with the terms and conditions of the licence in all respects.

 You shall indemnify The Hall for any costs arising from any breach of the above.
-You may not sell tickets for admission without The Hall’s written consent.
+Tickets for admission to an event may not be sold at the door without The Hall’s written consent.

 Specific points to notice